georgediepiriye/georgediepiriye/README.md

 ### Hi there 👋, i'm George

--⚡A FullStack Software Engineer based in Port Harcourt, Nigeria.
+-⚡A FullStack Software Engineer based in Nigeria.
 - 👯 I’m looking to collaborate on interesting web projects
 - 📫 How to reach me: georgediepiriye4u@gmail.com